mvrozanti/RAT-via-Telegram/README.md

-play - plays a youtube video on target proxy - opens a proxy server on target pwd - show current directory run_file - run a file on target self_destruct - destroy all traces from target to - select targets by it's name
+play - plays a youtube video on target proxy - opens a proxy server on target pwd - show current directory run - run a file on target self_destruct - destroy all traces from target to - select targets by it's name
 ```